chrisbraucker/wireguard-nx/MILESTONES.md

 ### Success Criteria

-- replacing a config file on SD changes the peer list after restart
+- [x] replacing a config file on SD changes the peer list after restart
-- manager and overlay reflect configured peers instead of dummy peers
+- [x] manager and overlay reflect configured peers instead of dummy peers
-- invalid config is reported in logs and does not crash the sysmodule
+- [x] invalid config is reported in logs and does not crash the sysmodule

 ## Milestone 2: Runtime State Separation

 ### Goal

 Separate static peer configuration from live connection state.

+See [docs/runtime-state.md](docs/runtime-state.md) for the intended semantics of `active`, `inactive`, derived `established`, and local `error` conditions.

 ### Scope